liamproche/rate-app/README.md

 -USER
     -username(unique) - cannot edit
     -name(display) - can edit
+    -email - can edit
     -password - can edit
     -thingsPosted = array of thingIds
     -thingsRated = array of thingIds
-    -timestamp - cannot edit
+    -Timestamp - cannot edit

 -THING
-    -Photo url
     -Thing name
-    -Poster comment on thing (this should be brief) -User that created it
+    -Poster comment on thing (this should be brief) -Photo url
-    -Timestamp
+    -UserId
-    -Comments = array of comments ids
+    -Comments = array of commentIds
-    -Rating (default 0, can go negative)
+    -Rating (default 0, can go negative), aggregate of all ratings on thing -Timestamp

 -RATING
     -Number
     -UserId
     -ThingId
+    -Timestamp

 -COMMENT
     -Body
-    -User that created it
-    -Thing it belongs to
+    -UserId
+    -ThingId
     -Timestamp

 USER STORIES